Moon gazing with the hares

 I got dressed, grabbed my camera and decided it would be a shame to waste such a wonderful morning – especially given how mild it was.
 Inspired by a friend who’d recently shared her first hare photo I thought I would go and see if I could find the ones who left the tracks in the snow I found before.

 It was all quiet until I reached the top of the hill, when I looked by chance over the wall next to the road.
 There was a hare! (where? way over there!)
-We caught site of each other and I greeted them gently.
+We caught sight of each other and I greeted them gently.
 Once they were happy they proceeded to bathe in the moonlight, then just as soon as they’d appeared, they were gone.

 Then another appeared!
 A smaller, fluffier one who was running right towards me.
 She stopped, lay down a moment before getting back up and running closer to me.
 I couldn’t believe my eyes!
 She too decided to have a wash before settling down to gaze at the moon, which by this point was fainter and opposite the sunrise.